When taking a natural-based health product, it's important to pay attention to the recommended dose and check the evidence that supports this.

 We often think that the more we do something, or the more of something we have, the bigger the effect may be.
 Like when you up your gym sessions to get ready for a summer holiday, or pile on moisturiser three times a day for super-soft skin.
 But with some things, there’s an amount that’s just right with research to back it.
 And that’s exactly what Flordis intends to bring to you.

-The optimal dose of a natural medicine is the amount you need so you can get the desired health outcomes shown in clinical research.
+The optimal dose of a medicine with naturally sourced active ingredients is the amount you need so you can get the desired health outcomes shown in clinical research.
 Working this out starts with understanding exactly what is in the product.
 Then, by conducting clinical studies and investigating the health outcomes of different doses, an optimal dose can be found.

 It all starts with a consistent product